pytask-dev/pytask/docs/source/tutorials/how_to_make_tasks_persist.rst

 How to make tasks persist
 =========================

+Sometimes you want to skip the execution of a task and pretend like nothing has changed.

+A common scenario is that you have a long running task which will be executed again if you would format the task's source file with `black <https://github.com/psf/black>`_.

+In this case, you can apply the ``@pytask.mark.persist`` decorator to the task which will skip its execution as long as all products exist.

-Sometimes you want to skip the execution.
-It means that if all dependencies and products exist, the task will not be executed even though a dependency, the task's source file or a product has changed.
-Instead, the state of the dependencies, the source file and the products is updated in the database such that the next execution will skip the task successfully.
+Internally, the state of the dependencies, the source file and the products is updated in the database such that the next execution will skip the task successfully.

 When is this useful?
 --------------------

-- You ran a formatter like Black on the files in your project.
+- You ran a formatter like Black on the files in your project and want to prevent the longest running tasks from being rerun.

 - You extend a parametrization, but do not want to rerun all tasks.